 Twitter generates revenues via Advertising and data licensing.

 Twitter generates most of its advertising revenue by selling Promoted Products that consist of the following:

-• Promoted Accounts.
-Promoted Accounts, labeled as “promoted,” provide a way for advertisers to grow a community based on pay-for-performance advertising that is priced through an auction
+Promoted Accounts, labeled as “promoted,” provide a way for advertisers to grow a community based on pay-for-performance advertising priced through an auction.

 Data Licensing and Other

 Data licensing revenue stream

 Twitter MoPub exchange revenue stream

 This is a mobile ad exchange where Twitter receives service fees from transactions completed on the exchange.

 In short, this is a marketplace where buyers and sellers purchase and sell advertising inventory.
 Thus, it matches buyers and sellers.